seleniumQuery/seleniumQuery/README.md

 #Features

+seleniumQuery aims to implement all relevant jQuery functions, as well as adding some of our own.
+Our main goal is to make emulating user actions and reading the state of pages easier than ever, with a consistent behavior across drivers.

 ###Readable jQuery syntax you already know

 Make your code/tests more readable and easier to maintain.
 Leverage your knowledge of jQuery.